Can immunization records from orphanages be relied upon?

 2) If parents are afraid of vaccinations, I will draw serologic studies and see if the child mounted an immune response.
 I will complete the vaccination program as indicated under the AAP catch-up schedule.

-3) In a very limited number of cases I may opt to just continue with the vaccine schedule from where they left off if a number of criteria are met;
+3) In a very limited number of cases I may opt to just continue with the vaccine schedule.

 b) Vaccine record appears to be valid, with dates and manufactures, and absolutely no suspicion of foul play.